Combining two quintessentially Japanese things into one easy jaunt, the Hello Kitty bullet train is a gloriously pink way to get from A to B.

 When the bullet train with the fetching pink paint job and Hello Kitty decals rolls into the station, there is no mistaking it for any other train on the network.

 Started as a collaboration between Hello Kitty creators Sanrio and JR West in 2018, the Hello Kitty Shinkansen is a single train set that plies the Hakata (Fukuoka) to Shin-Osaka route once each day in both directions.

-If you visit the first carriage shop, you’ll get a souvenir “short story” booklet that you can sell on eBay for at least a dollar.
+If you visit the shop in the first carriage, you’ll get a souvenir “short story” booklet that you can sell on eBay for at least a dollar.
 Aside from the plush toys, there are lots of snacks and smaller items for the kids.
-If you’re in Tokyo and can’t make it, fear not—there’s a whole Sanrio themepark with Hello Kitty and all her friends.
+If you’re in Tokyo and can’t make it, fear not—there’s a whole Sanrio theme park with Hello Kitty and all her friends.

-If you want the experience for the whole trip, you’ll have to get on carriage 2—the only passenger carriage that is fully decked out with Kitty-chan–themed flooring, seats and window shades.
+If you want the experience for the whole trip, you’ll have to get on Carriage 2—the only passenger carriage that is fully decked out with Kitty-themed flooring, seats and window shades.